marthenlt/graalvm-reliance-india-workshop-13082020/README.md

   * Supported OS is MacOS and Linux.
 Windows is supported by GraalVM but for this workshop we do not use Windows.
   * Install the following tools : git, curl, unzip, docker and your favourite IDE.
+  * Internet connection.
+You will need to access some online Github repositories during workshop exercises.

 # Exercise 2: GraalVM Enterprise